-- Liable Entities, who are required under NSW legislation to acquire and surrender energy savings certificates or pay a penalty.
-The number of energy savings certificates required by a Liable Entity depends on their compliance obligations.
+- Scheme Participants, who are required under NSW legislation to acquire and surrender energy savings certificates or pay a penalty.
+The number of energy savings certificates required by a Scheme Participants depends on their compliance obligations.

-- Intermediary agents who might subsequently sell the energy savings certificates to Liable Entities.
+- Intermediary agents who might subsequently sell the energy savings certificates to Scheme Participants.

-- Organisations or individuals interested in voluntarily purchasing offsets to manage their carbon footprint.
+- Organisations or individuals interested in voluntarily purchasing energy savings certificates for the purpose of offsetting energy use.

 Certificate pricing and penalty rates

 There is no maximum price for a certificate.
-However, the penalty price acts as a practical maximum price - if a Liable Entity does not surrender the required number of certificates in a given year (excluding any shortfall it is allowed to carry forward to the next compliance year), it must pay a penalty.
+However, the penalty price acts as a practical maximum price - if a Scheme Participant does not surrender the required number of certificates in a given year (excluding any shortfall it is allowed to carry forward to the next compliance year), it must pay a penalty.

 Some organisations such as the Australian Financial Markets Association (AFMA) and a few environmental brokers provide regular updates on certificate wholesale market prices.
 Subscription to these services typically involves a fee.